Michal-Radomski/Express_EJS_Cards_Validator/README.md

 Node, Express, Less and EJS Stack App for Credit Cards Number Verification.

-Link to the application: [https://node-card-validator.herokuapp.com](https://node-card-validator.herokuapp.com)
+Link to the application: Coming soon...

 ## Description